 for i in $(seq <start port> <end port>); do echo "" | telnet <target IP> $i 2>/dev/null | grep Connected; done

 This command will attempt to connect to each port between the specified range on the target system using Telnet.
-If the connection is successful, the output will show “Connected”, indicating that the port is open.
+If the connection succeeds, the output will show “Connected”, indicating the port is open.

 Scanning with Bash Sockets